Anthony Parel

-Anthony Parel lights a traditional diya at the Hind Swaraj International Centenary Conference in Nov 2009.
+Parel lights a traditional diya at the Hind Swaraj International Centenary Conference in 2009.

-Anthony Parel (born 1926) is a Canadian historian, author and academic.
-He has authored and edited a number of books, on subjects including Thomas Aquinas, Niccolò Machiavelli, Mohandas Karamchand Gandhi and South Asian history.
+Anthony Joseph Parel (July 10, 1926 – November 28, 2025) was a Canadian historian, author and academic.
+He authored and edited a number of books, on subjects including Thomas Aquinas, Niccolò Machiavelli, Mohandas Karamchand Gandhi and South Asian history.

-More broadly, he is interested in exploring the relationship between the political, the economic, and the ethical and the spiritual.
+More broadly, he was interested in exploring the relationship between the political, the economic, and the ethical and the spiritual.

-Biography
+Life and career

-Parel was born in present-day Kerala, India in 1926.
+Parel was born in present-day Kerala, India on July 10, 1926.
 He was educated in India and the United States and received his doctorate in government from Harvard University in 1963.
-He taught political science at the University of Calgary, Calgary, Alberta from 1966 until retirement in 1994.
-Parel now occupies the post of Professor Emeritus of Political Science at the University of Calgary.
-He is a naturalized Canadian citizen.
+Patel taught political science at the University of Calgary, Calgary, Alberta from 1966 until retirement in 1994.
+He later occupied the post of Professor Emeritus of Political Science at the University of Calgary.

+Parel was a naturalized Canadian citizen.
+He died on November 28, 2025, at the age of 99.